MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 The display attrbitues are attributes that are needed for display only, such as **OriginalTitle**, **OriginalAuthorName** In this case, we can define them as **Blob** type such that KES won't create any index for them.

-The following schema elements reflects the display attributes:
+The following schema elements reflect the display attributes:

 ```json
 {